david-delucas/aws-design-for-security-project/README.md

 In this task, the objective is to deploy the CloudFormation stacks that will create the below environment.

 ![base environment](starter/AWS-WebServiceDiagram-v1-insecure.png)

-We will utilize the AWS CLI in this guide, however you are welcome to use the AWS console to deploy the CloudFormation templates.

 #### 1. From the root directory of the repository - execute the below command to deploy the templates.